Is Milk Keto Friendly?

 Cow milk isn’t keto-friendly, and since this diet encourages taking a lot of dietary fat, it’s easy to assume that whole cow milk is keto-friendly.

-But one cup of whole cow milk contains 12g of net carbohydrates, meaning it’s not an excellent option for this diet.
+However, one cup of whole cow milk contains 12g of net carbohydrates, which is not an excellent option for this diet.

 Goat’s Milk